Claus-Christian Carbon

-Claus-Christian Carbon (born 23 March 1971 in Schweinfurt, West Germany) is a full professor of psychology at the Department of General Psychology and Methodology, Institute of Psychology of the University of Bamberg, in Germany.
-He is currently head of the Department of General Psychology and Methodology and head of EPÆG—an international research group.
+Claus-Christian Carbon (born 23 March 1971 in Schweinfurt, West Germany) is a professor of psychology at the Department of General Psychology and Methodology, Institute of Psychology of the University of Bamberg, Germany.
+He is head of the Department of General Psychology and Methodology and head of EPÆG, an international research group.
+In 2021 he became dean of the Faculty of Human Sciences and Education.

 Career

 He received his diplom degree in psychology in 1998 from the University of Trier, his magister degree in philosophy in 1999 from the University of Trier, his PhD in psychology in 2003 from Freie Universität Berlin and his habilitation in psychology in 2006 from University of Vienna.
-His research is mainly focused on empirical aesthetics, face processing, consumer research, haptic processing, cognitive maps, scientometrics and conspiracy theories.
+His research is mainly focused on empirical aesthetics, face processing, consumer research, haptic processing, cognitive maps, scientometrics, and conspiracy theories.